Tornado insurance resources + what you need to know

 Three (Strong) | 136-165 mph winds | Severe damage: Roofs and some walls torn from well- constructed houses; trains overturned; most trees in forested areas uprooted; heavy cars lifted and thrown.

 Four (Violent) | 166-200 mph winds | Devastating damage: Well-constructed houses leveled; structures with weak foundations blown some distance; cars thrown; large missiles generated.

 Five (Violent) | 200 mph or higher winds | Incredible damage: Strong frame houses lifted off foundations, carried considerable distances, and disintegrated; auto-sized missiles airborne for several hundred feet or more; trees debarked.

 2. Make sure your insurance policy includes coverage against wind and hail

-There’s no one-size-fits-all approach when it comes to the best type of homeowner’s policy for tornado damage.
+There’s no one-size-fits-all approach when it comes to the best type of homeowners insurance policy for tornado damage.
 Policies usually cover tornado damage, but you might not be covered for wind or hail, which often accompanies tornadoes.

 Carefully review your policy with the VIU by HUB Advisory Team and find out if wind is a covered peril under your insurance.
-Standard policies generally cover windstorm damage directly caused by wind or hail, but there are two additional kinds of wind damage deductibles:
+Most homeowners insurance policies generally cover windstorm damage directly caused by wind or hail, but there are two additional kinds of wind damage deductibles: